mightytribble/SillyTavern-rag-context-injector/README.md

 {{lastMessage}}
 </last_message>
 When generating your reply, remember to do X, Y and Z...(general notes about the chat, etc) and follow the instructions.
+(This is where I yell at Gemini to use the tool if I'm trying to get the main model to query the data store as well)

+[ Optional prefill: if you do this remember it changes the injection depth to -2]
+Assistant: I understand, (repeat the key bits of the last instruction, optionally apologize for being lazy and pledge to work really hard this time)
 ```